-A. Any motor vehicle shall be equipped with not more than two back-up lamps either separately or in combination with other lamps.
-Any back-up lamp shall not be lighted when the motor vehicle is in forward motion.

-B. Every vehicle shall be equipped with vehicular hazard warning lamps required for that vehicle at the time the vehicle was manufactured by standards of the United States Department of Transportation pursuant to 49 C.F.R., Section 571.108.
+- A. Any motor vehicle shall be equipped with not more than two back-up lamps either separately or in combination with other lamps.
+Any back-up lamp shall not be lighted when the motor vehicle is in forward motion. - B. Every vehicle shall be equipped with vehicular hazard warning lamps required for that vehicle at the time the vehicle was manufactured by standards of the United States Department of Transportation pursuant to 49 C.F.R., Section 571.108.
 Such lamps shall be used for the purpose of warning the operators of other vehicles of the presence of a vehicular traffic hazard requiring the exercise of unusual care in approaching, overtaking or passing, and when so equipped may display such warning in addition to any other warning signals required by this title.
 The lamps used to display such warning to the front shall be mounted at the same level and as widely spaced laterally as practicable, and shall display simultaneously flashing white or amber lights, or any shade of color between white and amber.
-The lamps used to display such warning the same level and as widely spaced laterally as practicable, and shall be mounted at the same level and as widely spaced laterally as practicable, and shall be mounted at the same level and as widely spaced laterally as practicable, and shall be mounted at the same level and as widely spaced laterally as practicable, and shall be mounted at the same level and as widely spaced laterally as practicable, and shall show simultaneously flashing amber or red lights, or any shade of color between amber and red.
-These warning lights shall be visible from a distance of not less than five hundred (500) feet in normal sunlight.

-C. Any vehicle may be equipped with one or more side marker lamps and any such lamp may be flashed in conjunction with the turn or vehicular hazard warning lamps.
+The lamps used to display such warning to the rear shall be mounted at the same level and as widely spaced laterally as practicable, and shall show simultaneously flashing amber or red lights, or any shade of color between amber and red.
+These warning lights shall be visible from a distance of not less than five hundred (500) feet in normal sunlight. - C. Any vehicle may be equipped with one or more side marker lamps and any such lamp may be flashed in conjunction with the turn or vehicular hazard warning lamps.